xieyuheng/inner/source/_posts/note/category-theory/category-theory-for-programmers.md

 ## I 6.1 Functors

+Functor is about recognizing pattern of structure in another category.
+Functor is about recognizing one category in another category.
+Functor is about mapping between two categories.

+TODO

 ## I 6.2 Functors in programming

+TODO

 ## I 7.1 Functoriality, bifunctors
 ## I 7.2 Monoidal Categories, Functoriality of ADTs, Profunctors